Young woman with messy bun holding bold 3D "10min" text, confident smirk, amber cinematic lighting

 React Developer Path: SDK Integration (10 Minutes)

-If you need the avatar as a React component inside your own app, follow this path.
+If you want the avatar as a React component inside your own app, follow this path.
 You get full control over rendering, positioning, and interaction logic.

 Prerequisites